dilbertside/compose-spring-boot-admin/README.md

 * upgrade [Spring Boot Admin](https://github.com/codecentric/spring-boot-admin) to 1.4.3
 * use [docker compose file definition version 2](https://docs.docker.com/compose/compose-file/#/version-2)
 * use [docker network](https://docs.docker.com/engine/userguide/networking/) instead of link

+The reason of using the network monitor is to ease the connection between containers not part of a composition and in different networks